Connecting with our senses in a Tea appreciation ceremony - Mindfulness Tea ceremony & meditation in Auckland

 The essence of giving and receiving in tea ceremony goes beyond the activities of serving and drinking tea.
 It is in allowing our senses to guide us through the journey with tea.
 It is in celebrating the depth of a single moment together with all of our beings, our sensations, our heart, mind and spirit.
 All rests into the oneness love and that there is no separation.

-How to connect your senses in a sitting with tea?
+How to connect your senses in a mindfulness practice with tea?

 Our senses are all important for us to navigate through life in any interaction we have in the material world.
 In our everyday life, we engage with our senses in autopilot mode.
 When something smells bad, we will notice immediately.
 When something sounds different, we will detect in a second.
 Usually, when something goes wrong, it tends to catch our attention a bit faster.
 And we often think we wouldn't miss the obvious unusual sense.
 These are all when we are in autopilot mode.